-Bring condenser end of unit into alignment with the curb.
-With condenser end of the unit resting on curb member and using curb as a fulcrum, lower opposite end of the unit until entire unit is seated on the curb.
+Bring condenser end of unit into alignment with the curb first.
+Lower unit carefully onto roof mounting curb.
 When a rectangular cantilever curb is used, care should be taken to center the unit.
 Check for proper alignment and orientation of supply and return openings with duct.